TurboFuzz: FPGA Accelerated Hardware Fuzzing for Processor Agile Verification: Evaluation

 \subsection{Overhead analysis}

-We evaluate the area overhead of the TurboFuzz framework, compared against the vendor-provided logic analyzer tool ILA~\cite{ila}, which requires users to specify signals to monitor during run-time.
+We evaluate the area overhead of the TurboFuzz framework, compared against the vendor-provided logic analyzer tool ILA\cite{ila}, which requires users to specify signals to monitor during run-time.
 The resource usage data and its portion of the available FPGA hardware are summarized in Table~\ref{tab:fpga_utilization}.
+The DUT column shows the resource usage of the DUT together with instrumented cover points, while the TurboFuzz column shows the area of the entire framework, including the Fuzzer IP, and online differential checking system, but excludes the DUT and the instrumented cover points to ensure a fair comparison with ILAs.
 ILA uses on-chip memories for trace buffering, and we study a tracing depth of 1024 (config1) and 65536 (config2).

-It can be seen that the TurboFuzzer IP consumes a moderate 13\% logic resources and 18\% on-chip memories, but more resources, especially BRAMs, are used when building the entire TurboFuzz hardware system.
-This is partially due to the self-checking scheme, but more due to coverage instrumentation.
-Ideally, we can fully utilize the available FPGA resources to instrument as many coverage points as possible, without impacting the timing of the entire design.
-In comparison, the area usage of ILA is determined by tracing depth, especially for BRAMs which store debugging information.
-While ILA requires complete design recompilation when adding/removing signals, TurboFuzz's hardware snapshot captures the entire design status for debugging without this requirement.
+It can be seen that the TurboFuzzer IP consumes a moderate 13\% logic resources and 18\% on-chip memories, while the entire TurboFuzz framework takes 17\%, 23\% and 13\% of FPGA area in terms of LUT, BRAMs and Registers, respectively.

+In comparison, ILA uses $2.05\times$ and $2.55\times$ more area in BRAM than TurboFuzz, because the area usage of ILA is determined by tracing depth, especially for BRAMs which store debugging information.
+In addition, ILA requires complete design recompilation when adding/removing signals, whereas TurboFuzz's hardware snapshot captures the entire design status for debugging without this requirement.